What are Orofacial Myofunctional Disorder?

 What are some of the causes of Orofacial Myofunctional Disorders?

-The most commonly noted etiology of an OMD is a lack of nasal breathing.
-When nasal breathing is impeded, the body naturally accommodates by relying on mouth breathing.
 Long-term mouth breathing changes the natural resting position of the jaw, tongue and lips.
-This change in position can influence growth patterns of the jaw and maxilla and often result in the development of significant malocclusion.
-Furthermore, long term mouth breathing compromises the natural process of breathing which relies on the nasal airway to cleanse and purify air for the pulmonary system.
+This change in position can influence growth patterns of the maxilla and mandible often result in the development of significant malocclusion.
+Furthermore, long term mouth breathing compromises the natural process of breathing which relies on the nasal airway to cleanse and purify air for the pulmonary system and may lead to additional health concerns as well as functional challenges.

 The following is a guideline as it relates to orofacial myofunctional disorders (OMDs) and the various age ranges.